JuliaByl/ms1-niclas-metal-workers/README.md

 1. Understand from the start what the company offers through a **good introduction** on main page
 2. Feel like it's not a hassle to find information, through **easy and clear navigation**
 3. Feel like I can **trust** the contractor through a good first impression
-4. Find proof that the company can handle smaller **private customers as well as big companies and cooperate with other contractors**, through documentation of previous works and access to reviews.
+4. Find proof that the company can handle smaller **private customers as well as big companies and cooperate with other contractors**, through documentation of previous works and access to reviews

 <hr>
 <hr>